Kourtney Kardashian Claims She’s ‘Ashamed’ Of Her ‘Disgusting’ Family

 Tensions between the two continued during a later phone conversation with Kourtney in tears over being mistreated by her sister.

-“I’m not here to be mistreated by my f***ing bitch family,” she cried.
+“I’m not here to be mistreated by my f***ing b**ch family,” she cried.
 “Kim saying that I’m the least interesting to look at, who even speaks like that?
 You don’t say things like that.”

 “You guys just have really different values than me.
 I choose to be a mother to my three kids.
 I’m not here looking for another job.
 I already work enough, more than I would like to.
 What’s natural to me is being a mother.
 And I don’t expect everyone to have the same interests,” Kourtney remarked.